mitodl/ocw-studio/README.md

 # Defining local starter projects and site configs

 The `ocw-studio` software allows you to create websites based on a configuration called a "starter."
 These configuration files are named `ocw-studio.yaml` by default but that name can be overridden by setting `OCW_STUDIO_SITE_CONFIG_FILE` in your environment.
-These starters can be imported into `ocw-studio` in a couple different ways.
+These starters can be imported into `ocw-studio` in a couple of different ways.

 ### The `localdev` folder